 - Fred Newdom - Adjunct Faculty Representative

-- Kaitlin Smith, A14 - Second-Year Student Representative
+- Kaitlin Smith, A14 - Third-Year Student Representative

 - Ruth Spencer - Senior Bertha Reynolds Fellow

 - Andre Zandona - Council Representative